mirage/irmin/README.md

              cmdliner alcotest git
 ```

-You can then download the source code of Irminsule, uncompress it, and run
+You can then download the source code of Irmin, uncompress it, and run
 the usual steps:

 ```